Clayell/TargetInterceptPlanner/README.md

     * Can also show the phasing angle from the current position

 Keep in mind that this mod assumes you can instantly get into the parking orbit from your current launch position.
 If you want more accurate results (especially for launching into a vessel's orbit), launch into the next window's inclination a few minutes before the window itself, with the time depending on how long it takes you to reach orbit.

+Note: As the orbital period of the target approaches the sidereal day length of the planet, the time to the next window approaches infinity.
+It is impossible to find a launch window for a target in a synchronous orbit.
+Sorry!

 Forum Thread: N/A